Alvin-21/gallery/README.md

 ### Bug / Feature Request

-The images are not displaying, however, they have been uploaded to the databse, kindly reach out to me on [email](mailto:alvinawuor8@gmail.com) if you know a way to solve the problem.

 If you find another bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/alvin-21/gallery/issues/new) by including your search query and the expected result.

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/alvin-21/gallery/issues/new).
 Please include sample queries and their corresponding results.